Mike Huckabee says faith community stands by Trump after Charlottesville

 Mr. Trump has faced growing criticism after he said during a press conference on Tuesday that there were “very fine people” on both sides of the white supremacist protest in Charlottesville, which resulted in the death of an anti-racism protester.

 Jerry Falwell Jr., president of the conservative Liberty University, supported Mr. Trump during the election and helped recruit Christian and evangelical voters.
-Mr. Falwell also defended him on Sunday during an appearance on another television network, saying he initially didn’t think the president’s remarks should offend anyone.
+Mr. Falwell also defended him Sunday during an appearance on another television network, saying he initially didn’t think the president’s remarks should offend anyone.

 However, Mr. Falwell said he later spoke to Jewish and black friends who told him they were scared during the events that transpired outside their places of worship last weekend.